reflectoring/reflectoring.github.io/content/blog/2023/2023-08-15-checked-exceptions.md

 }
 ```

-However, it's important to understand that `@SneakyThrows` does not transform `MalformedURLException` into a
+However, it's important to understand that `@SneakyThrows` does not cause the `MalformedURLException` to behave exactly
-runtime exception.
+like a runtime exception.
 We won't be able to catch it anymore and the following code won't compile:

 ```java
 public void callSneaky() {